Imagine what it would be like to grow a profitable business while being able to manage your own schedule and work from anywhere.

 Running an online store requires a lot of work.
 Online store owners may have a large inventory, orders, returns and customer service inquiries to handle.
 As an ecommerce VA, you will help with these daily tasks.

-This might not be a highly specialized niche, but if you have previous experience in an office job, offering virtual assisting administrative support is a great way to start.
+Working as a general virtual administrative assistant might not be a highly specialized niche, but if you have previous experience in an office job, offering virtual assisting administrative support is a great way to start.

 These are just some examples of services you can offer, but there are many more.